 Students must register for 12 or more credit hours to be considered full-time.
-No student will be allowed to register for more than 18 credit hours without approval from the Registrar.
+No student will be allowed to register for more than 18 credit hours without approval from the Registrar &/or Vice President of Academic Affairs.

 PROGRAM CHANGE